 The Anti-Discrimination and Human Rights Legislation (Respect at Work) Act 2022 introduced a new positive duty on employers to prevent and eliminate discrimination, workplace sexual harassment and victimisation in the workplace.
 This means proactive and meaningful action must be taken to prevent these unlawful behaviours regardless of whether someone has made a complaint.

-While these employer obligations have been in effect since December 2022, the topic has recently returned to the spotlight because on 12 December 2023, the Australian Human Rights Commission (AHRC) gained new powers to investigate and enforce employers’ positive duty under the Respect At Work Act 2022.
+While these employer obligations have been in effect since December 2022, the topic returned to the spotlight in 2024 because on 12 December 2023, the Australian Human Rights Commission (AHRC) gained new powers to investigate and enforce employers’ positive duty under the Respect At Work Act 2022.

 The AHRC has identified seven minimum standards which outline what they expect employers to do to satisfy the positive duty.
 These are: